Supporting Someone with Autism

 🤗 Provide emotional support

-Autistic people may experience frustration, anxiety, or low self-esteem due to the challenges they might face.
+Some autistic people may experience frustration, anxiety, or low self-esteem due to the challenges they might face.
 Listen to their concerns, offer emotional support, and celebrate their successes.

 🗣 Advocate for them

-Depending on their needs, the person may need accommodations in school, work, or other settings.
+Depending on their needs, the person may seek accommodations in school, work, or other settings.
 They may also want you to go with them to appointments or assessments.
 If they’d like the support, help advocate for them to receive the necessary accommodations or to make sure their points are heard.

 Every autistic person has different traits and different needs, so each person requires support in different ways.
 Always ask the person how you can best help them and listen to their feedback and suggestions.